The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: The Bogoliubov transformation method in Massive Gravity: Hawking Radiation

-Note that here $V_0\approx v_0$ since $v_0$ has a correspondence with the past event horizon by assuming that the whole Penrose diagram corresponds to the vacuum Schwarzschild solution.
+Here $V_0\approx v_0$ since $v_0$ has a correspondence with the past event horizon by assuming that the whole Penrose diagram corresponds to the vacuum Schwarzschild solution.
 Here the integration is done for all the values of $v$.
-Note that in this case in general we do not get the same Gamma function obtained previously.
-The result here depends on the functional behavior of $A(r, u)$.
-It is easy to observe that it will not depend on $A(r, v)$.
-If we make the replacement $z=v_0-v-A(r, v)$, in the previous integral, then we get
+In this case, in general, we do not get the same Gamma function obtained previously inside the standard calculations.
+Instead, the result in eq. (\ref{eq29}) depends on the functional behavior of $A(r, u)$.
+It is trivial to observe that the result will not depend on $A(r, v)$.
+If we make the replacement $z = v_0 -v -A(r, v)$, in the previous integral, then we get

-Here we make one additional replacement by taking $x=-i\omega'z$, getting then the result
+Here we make one additional replacement by taking $x = -i\omega'z$, getting then the result

-Note that for the case $A(r, u)=0$ we recover the result (\ref{alphabeta}).
-Here however, we will take the function $A(r, u)$ as a polynomial expansion as a function of $u$ as follows
+For the case when $A(r, u) = 0$ we recover the result \eqref{eq21}.
+Here however, we will take the function $A(r, u)$ as a polynomial expansion on the variable $u$ as follows

-In addition we have to take into account the relation between $u$ and $v$ already obtained in eq. (\ref{Phasela}).
+In addition we have to take into account the relation between $u$ and $v$ already obtained in eq. \eqref{eq17}.
 Then here we use

-Then the contribution of $A(r, u)$ to the integral in eq. (\ref{integral}) is
+Then the contribution of $A(r, u)$ to the integral in eq. \eqref{eq31} is

 If we make the same changes of variables as before, this previous expression is given by